ChrisOlsonFilms/macOS-imaging-script/README.md

 * Chrome
  * Sign into Chrome + LastPass
  * Backup and Sync
+   * Alfred
+   * Keyboard Maestro
+   * Premiere shortcuts
+   * Karabiner
+   * Yabairc
  * Google Drive to get serial numbers

+ ## Run Preferences
+ This will change all MacOS preferences

+ # Run symlinks
+ Run this after Backup and Sync is setup

  ## Manual app install: